 What is fuelling the Brazil debt restructuring wave?

-A benchmark interest rate of fourteen and a quarter percent, among the world’s highest, is straining companies that borrowed heavily when the rate sat at a record low during the pandemic.
-Rising debt-service costs have pushed many to restructure.
+A benchmark interest rate of fourteen and a quarter percent, among the world’s highest, is straining companies.
+Many borrowed heavily when the rate sat at a record low during the pandemic, and rising debt-service costs have pushed them to restructure.

 What is an out-of-court restructuring in Brazil?

-It is a prepackaged process that lets a distressed company negotiate directly with selected groups of creditors and, once a majority approves, bind the rest.
+It is a prepackaged process.
+A distressed company negotiates directly with selected groups of creditors and, once a majority approves, binds the rest.
 A 2020 law reform made it more flexible and encouraged earlier talks before a full court process.

 Why does the Brazil debt restructuring trend matter to investors?